Graduate Assistantships & Grants

-Graduate assistantships are available on a competitive basis to students who have been admitted to the Environmental Science and Policy (ES&P) program.
+Graduate research and teaching assistantships are available in Chemistry, Biology, and Geoscience to highly prepared graduate students admitted to the Environmental Science & Policy (ES&P) program.
+All students who apply for the program will be considered for available assistantships; there is no need to apply separately.
 Students receiving assistantships are expected to devote approximately 20 hours per week performing assigned duties.

+Assistantships are awarded on a competitive basis by a committee of ES&P faculty.
 To be eligible for graduate assistantships students must: (a) be fully admitted to the Environmental Science and Policy (ES&P) degree program; (b) be enrolled for a minimum of six credits of course work each semester and no fewer than 15 credits during the entire academic year; and (c) maintain at least a 3.0 grade point average for graduate courses.
 Additional information regarding specific types of assistantships can be found below.

-- UW-Green Bay Graduate Teaching Assistantships
+- Teaching Assistantships

 - Barbara Hauxhurst Cofrin Graduate Research Assistantships